joemcmanus/tankbotROS/README.md

 A flask app to drive the robot can be run by starting the 2 steps above and for step three running python server.py

+Since it will be wireless driving around, I would lunch the above commands in screen sessions in case your terminal drops.

 # Parts
 ----